Manifold Finance (FOLD) Self Reported Market Capitalization Tops $133.07 Million

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Manifold Finance launched on May 27th, 2021.
 Manifold Finance’s total supply is 2,000,000 tokens.
-The official website for Manifold Finance is manifoldfinance.com.
 Manifold Finance’s official Twitter account is @foldfinance and its Facebook page is accessible here.
+Manifold Finance’s official website is manifoldfinance.com.

 YCabal creates a virtualized mempool (i.e. a MEV-relay network) that aggregates transactions (batching), such transactions include: